 It gives you the ability to actively manage and learn from complaints, feedback and incidents that occur.
 It also provides the tools to embed effective ongoing risk assessment and continuous improvement into your ‘business as usual’.

 Riskteq can help you manage your compliance obligations, while delivering the best possible outcome when incidents happen.
-And with your policies and procedures embedded into Riskteq’s workflow engine, you can ensure consistent management of incidents, including SIRS reporting for aged care.
+And with your policies and procedures embedded into Riskteq’s workflow engine, you can ensure consistent management of incidents, including SIRS reporting for Care.

 Riskteq puts you in control.